trek-view/basecamp/_posts/2019-11-29-make-it-visual.md

 ---
 date: 2019-11-29
 title: "Make it Visual"
-description: "It is impossible to argue with the numbers, but hard to quantify them."
+description: "It is impossible to argue with the numbers around global warming, but hard to fully comprehend them."
 categories: updates
 tags: [environment]
 author_staff_member: dgreenwood